Last updated on September 16th, 2022 at 10:08 am

 So, it could be a case that once your workout is over, you’re back from the gym, showered and settled down, your muscles will have returned to normal size.

-Now, a similar question I often see is, “Why do my muscles look smaller in the morning?”
+Now, a similar question I often see is, why your muscles look smaller in the morning?

 So, in effect, you go to bed and your muscles appear pumped, but when you wake up the following day your muscles seem to have significantly decreased in size.